 5. Load up breastfeeding bottles for the night-shift

 If you are breastfeeding and your partner has the baby that night, you both can get your baby to bottle feed fairly early on.
 Make the bottles in preparation the night before, put them in the fridge, and get some shut eye as your partner cares for the baby.

 Getting the sleep you need might seem impossible.
 Here's a little something for each of you that can help.

-Designed with the same principles as weighted blankets to provide the littlest sleeps with a sense of calm and comfort, this innovative sleep sack with detachable swaddle wing helps babies get to sleep faster and stay asleep longer.
+Designed with the same principles as weighted blankets to provide the littlest sleepers with a sense of calm and comfort, this innovative sack with detachable swaddle wing helps babies get to sleep faster and stay asleep longer.
 More sleep for baby means more sleep for mama.
 Win!